 Buffalo-Mt.
 Pisgah is an all volunteer fire department located in the northeastern corner of Kershaw County about 25 miles from Camden.
 We are a member of the Kershaw County Fire Service, serving the Mt.
 Pisgah, Buffalo, Abney, Gates Ford, and Timrod Communities.
 The Kershaw County Fire Chief oversees our department, along with the 11 other Kershaw County Stations.
 The Station Captain is the main officer in control of the department.
-The fire department is a separate organization and is NOT associated with the Mt.
-Pisgah-Buffalo Rescue Squad.

 We receive/provide mutual aid from/to Kershaw County Stations: 14 (Cassatt), 18 (Westville), 20 (Bethune) Lancaster County Stations: 7 (Flat Creek) , 11 (Kershaw) and Chesterfield County: Sandhill Fire Dept. We are funded by property taxes of the residents we serve, donations, and fundraisers.
 We are always needing volunteers and welcome anyone who wishes to do so to call 803-425-1522 or visit www.joinkcfs.com.